-Colombian police targeted with second bombing in two days
+Colombia suspends talks with rebels after bombings aimed at police

 Later, also via Twitter, the department identified the fifth victim as patrolman Yamith José Rada Muñoz, saying he "joins the four dead heroes who lost their lives in the cowardly terrorist attack."

-During a Saturday visit to Barranquilla, Colombian President Juan Manuel Santos said 1,500 additional officers will be dispatched to the city to support local police.
+During a Saturday visit to Barranquilla, Santos said 1,500 additional officers will be dispatched to the city to support local police.

 "Be assured that those responsible will face justice," Santos told reporters at a news conference.
 "Terrorism, like in this case, will not make anyone bow down."